ahicks92/fastnet/specification.md

 If a client receives a positive integer on the heartbeat channel, it is to immediately echo it back to the server.
 If a server receives a negative integer on the heartbeat channel, it is to immediately echo it back to the client.
-In all other cases, the client and server should respond by sending nothing.
+In all other cases, the client and/or server must do nothing and ignore the packet.
+Zero must be considered positive.

 Connections must be considered broken in one of two cases:

 - If the transport is connection-based and provides a mechanism for determining if the connection is dropped, and this mechanism reports that this is the case.

-- If one end of the connection does not receive a heartbeat within a user-specified timeout whose default value is to be 20 seconds.
+- If one end of the connection does not receive a heartbeat within a user-specified timeout whose default value must be 20 seconds and whose minimum must be no less than 1 second.
+For this purpose, implementations must consider both echoed heartbeats and sent heartbeats to be equivalent.

-Both the client and the server must report broken connections to the application as soon as they have determined that the connection is in fact broken.
+Both the client and the server must report broken connections to the application without delay.
-Servers must also begin rejecting packets from this client.
+Servers must also begin behaving as though the client had not connected in the first place; all packets save connection requests and queries must be ignored.

 The implementation must send heartbeats to the other end of the connection with an interval no greater than once a second.
 The heartbeat interval must be automatically adjusted such that a minimum of 20 heartbeats are sent to the other end of the connection before the connection timeout is reached.